ntoll/ntoll.github.io/article/attention/index.md

 ghostwritten by someone else using recordings of Warhol as source material.
 Explicit homoerotic portraits drawn with a black ballpoint pen announce his overt homosexuality... drawn at a time of discrimination and prejudice against the LGBT+ community.
+The film
 [Taylor Mead's Ass](https://en.wikipedia.org/wiki/Taylor_Mead%27s_Ass)
 is a glorious 76 minutes of actor
 [Taylor Mead](https://en.wikipedia.org/wiki/Taylor_Mead)'s
-naked backside capriciously capering around as a celluloid reaction to a film critic who complained he was bored of films containing Mead's ass (it's a silent film, and I wondered out loud to Naomi about the possibility of adding comedy sound effects).
+naked backside capriciously capering around as a celluloid riposte to a film critic who complained he was bored of films containing Mead's ass (it's a silent film, and I wondered out loud to Naomi about the possibility of adding comedy sound effects).
 The playfully manufactured and entirely unnatural